ML4GW/aframe/README.md

 ### Code Structure
 The code here is structured like a [monorepo](https://medium.com/opendoor-labs/our-python-monorepo-d34028f2b6fa), with applications siloed off into isolated environments to keep dependencies lightweight, but built on top of a shared set of libraries to keep the code modular and consistent.

-Note that this means there is no "BBHNet environment:" you won't find an `environment.yaml` or poetry config at this root level.
+Note that this means there is no "aframe environment:" you won't find an `environment.yaml` or poetry config at this root level.
 Each project is associated with its own environment which is defined _locally with respect to the project itself_.
 For instructions on installing each project, see its associated documentation (though in general, running `pinto build` from the project's directory will be sufficient).

 If you run the pipeline using the [instructions above](#3.-run-the-`sandbox`-pipeline), the environment associated with each step in the pipeline (i.e. each child project's environment) will be built before running the step if it does not already exist.
 This is true of running `pinto run` for each step individually as well.